 The game was played in two 20-minute halves.
 Northwestern held a 10-4 advantage at the end of the first half.
 Michigan scored the only points of the half (four), but it wasn’t enough.
 Northwestern won the game by a final score of 8-10.
 The loss dropped Michigan’s record to 4 wins and 3 losses.
-(Note-Michigan and Northwestern do not play in 2017.
-However, Michigan and Northwestern will meet in Chicago in 2018).

 The Wolverines played five more games in November and won three of them.
 By the time the season ended, Michigan finished with 7 wins and 5 losses.
 It was the highest victory total that a Wolverine team had ever achieved in one season.